taxborn/taxborn.com/src/notes/taxborn-website-setup.md

 3. Understand my setup

 # VPS Cleanup

 I have created notes on setting up a VPS already, and can be [found here](/note/ovh-vps-setup).

 # Installing Nginx

+*These commands are pulled from [nginx's instructions](https://nginx.org/en/linux_packages.html#Ubuntu).*

-As of writing, the default apt repository has Nginx version *1.24.0*, but checking the [nginx website downloads](https://nginx.org/en/download.html) shows a recent _mainline_ version 1.27.2.
+As of writing, the default apt repository has Nginx version _1.24.0_, but checking the [nginx website downloads](https://nginx.org/en/download.html) shows a recent _mainline_ version 1.27.2.
 I want to use the latest mainline version (not the stable, [seems recommended to use mainline](https://serverfault.com/questions/715049/what-s-the-difference-between-the-mainline-and-stable-branches-of-nginx)), so we need to change which repository apt uses to download Nginx:

-These commands are pulled from [nginx's instructions](https://nginx.org/en/linux_packages.html#Ubuntu).
 ## Mainline version (recommended)

 If you want the latest and greatest, you can use the mainline version of Nginx.
 This branch may also have experimental modules and new bugs.

 ```bash title="Alacritty" showLineNumbers="false"
 # install required packages
 sudo apt install curl gnupg2 ca-certificates lsb-release ubuntu-keyring